The pool industry knows that without proper water maintenance, everything in the pool environment will deteriorate. But as a pool owner, do you?

 When the swimming season finishes, a lot of us rarely enter our pool area and forget about looking after the pool and checking the water balance.

-The Daisy Day is being introduced as a reminder and a reason to check your pool.
+The Daisy Day was introduced as a reminder and a reason to check your pool.
 You will increase the longevity of your pool cover and minimise the risk of damage to other pieces of pool equipment as well as the swimming pool surface finish.

 What to do

-On the first Saturday in May, Daisy encourage you to remove the pool cover for the day and take a water sample down to your pool shop to get it tested.
+On the first Saturday in June (and July and August), Daisy encourage you to remove the pool cover for the day and take a water sample down to your pool shop to get it tested.

 Water Samples: To take a proper water sample, use a clean cup or bottle (with cap if you’re taking it to the pool store) and hold it upside down so that the opening is facing the floor.
 Insert into the water elbow-deep and turn it right side up to collect the sample.
 Do not take the sample near any return jets or skimmer opening.